-Virtual load output:
+· Virtual load output:

-Use this function to create a virtual load output for loads that draw more current than the load output is rated for.
+Use this function to create a virtual load output if the solar charger does not have a physical load output.

 The TX port will switch using the same conditions as set in the load output settings.

 Connect the VE.Direct TX digital output cable to a BatteryProtect module, a relay or directly to the remote on/off connector of the load.